 Once again, the young lady cautions the other women of Jerusalem about the proper timing of things.
 In this case, she is saying do not rush into a relationship with the Lord until you have accepted the fact that it is an active relationship.

 Now, the young lady reminds us that the king is coming and he is escorted by the finest of Israel's soldiers.
-This reminds us that, although we serve the people around us, we do so for our Lord and King which is Jesus Christ.
+This reminds us that, although we serve the people around us, we do so for our Lord and King which is Yeshua Messiah.
 The "terrors of the night" remind us that Satan (the prince of darkness) is our enemy and he does not want us sharing the gospel with anyone else.
-We also see that King Solomon (a picture of Jesus) is not alone and we are reminded of the fact that God sends angels who do battle on behalf of His people.
+We also see that King Solomon (a picture of Yeshua) is not alone and we are reminded of the fact that God sends angels who do battle on behalf of his people.

 Before this, the young lady has urged the daughters of Jerusalem to wait for the right one to come along but, now, she urges them to come out and see their king.
-This reminds us of the fact that, at the proper time, all people will behold our Lord and Savior as He reigns over Jerusalem.
-We notice that the inside of the carriage is "inlaid with love" and are reminded of the fact that Jesus loved us enough to come to the earth and to experience physical death for us.
+This reminds us of the fact that, at the proper time, all people will behold our Lord and Savior as he reigns over Jerusalem.
+We notice that the inside of the carriage is "inlaid with love" and are reminded of the fact that Yeshua loved us enough to come to the earth and to experience physical death for us.
 This is a reminder that our service is uncommon because of the fact that it is based on love and not simply an obligation.
-We serve Jesus by loving others because of His demonstrated love for us.
+We serve Yeshua by loving others because of his demonstrated love for us.